What is Fight For Air Climb?

 No, you will take a relaxing ride back down the elevator.

 You will have only a minute or so to enjoy the view from the top before you are asked to head down to the after party.
-With close to 1,000 people expected in 2011, we want to ensure the safety of each participant, as well as follow the rules of the fire department and control the amount of people on the roof.
-You will be able to continue enjoying the view from the 59th floor, where the after party takes place.
-It is just 4 floors below the finish line.
+With close to 1,000 people expected, we want to ensure the safety of each participant, as well as follow the rules of the fire department and control the amount of people on the roof.

-Registration begins at 8:00 a.m.
-First wave of climbers start at 9:00 a.m.
+Registration begins at 8:00am.
+First wave of climbers starts at 9:30 am.
 We ask that you arrive 45 minutes before your wave time.
 This gives you time to check your gear, warm up and find your team.
-Start times will be assigned the Thursday prior to the event and will be posted online as well as emailed to you.
-An email will go out that day to participants with a direct link to start times.
+Start times will be assigned the Thursday prior to the event and will be posted online, as well as e-mailed to you.
+An e-mail will go out that day to participants with a direct link to start times.
 Each participant will also be assigned a "wave number" along with their start time.
-It is important to remember both your start time and wave.
+It is important to remember both our start time and wave number.
 Teams will receive the same start time and wave number.

 Parking is available for $5 at 637 Wilshire Blvd.
-Entrance to the garage is between Hope St. and S. Grand Ave.
+Entrance to the garage is between Hope Street and S. Grand Ave.
 Payment method is cash only.
+Exact change preferred.

 Yes.
-You may check in your personal belongings you don't want to carry up with you on the Climb.
+You may check-in your personal belongings you don't want to carry up with you on the Climb.
 In the interest of time and organization, please bring only necessary items with you to the Climb to keep our gear check as minimal as possible.
-With an expected 1,000 people we want to be mindful of your belongings and of your time.
+With an expected 1,000 people we want to be mindful of your belongings and time.

 No. Due to safety concerns, water bottles are not allowed in the building while you climb.
-Water stations are available for you every 10 floors as well as the top and bottom of each tower.
+Water stations are available for you on floors 14, 23, 32, 43 and 53 as well as at the top and bottom of the tower.

 Timing chips are given out the day of the Climb in the registration area.
-The chips are disposable so feel free to keep them as a token from the event, or throw away.
-Beat the rush: pick up your bib/chip early at 1 of our 2 locations:
+The chips are NOT disposable this year, so they will be collected at the conclusion of your climb.

-All climbers are given start times based on their 2010 finishing time and the climb option you/your team has chosen during registration (recreational or competitive climber).
+All climbers are given start times based on their 2011 finishing time and the climb option you/your team has chosen during registration (recreational or competitive climber).
 Each participant will also be assigned a "wave number" along with their start time.
-It is important to remember both your start time and wave.
+It is important to remember both your start time and wave number.
 Teams will receive the same start time and wave number.
-Elite climbers will go first, Firefighters will go in the last wave time.
+Elite Climbers will go first, Firefighters will go in the last wave time.

 Are pets allowed?